The Best Alternatives to Dog Cones

 If your goal is to learn how to keep a dog from licking stitches without a cone, these dog cone alternatives are exactly what you’re looking for!

 These dog booties/leggings protect your pup’s paw or leg wound from the elements when they’re outside.
 The paws are waterproof and natural rubber.
-Your dog will feel like they’re walking on the ground while still being protected from the pavement and dirt.
+Your dog will be able to walk normally and be protected from the pavement and dirt.

 The dog paw also has rubber grippies to keep the traction when they might otherwise not be so steady.
 Older dogs often slip inside.
-And when your pup is injured, they don’t walk well, so the extra traction helps prevent another injury or damage to the current one.
+When your pup has an injury, it can't walk well.
+The extra traction helps prevent another injury or damage to the current one.

 Because the leggings secure over the pet’s back, it protects the paw and the legs without falling off.
 Each leg connects together over the top, preventing your pup from chewing their way free.